This tutorial will show you how to configure Charles and your device so you can view your app’s network traffic in plain text.

 - Proxy hostname: this is your Mac’s local IP address

 Accept incoming network traffic from your device

-On your device, open Chrome and go to www.google.com
+On your device, open Chrome and go to a website

 Return to your Mac.
-You should now see a prompt from Charles.
+You should now see this prompt from Charles.
 Click “Allow”